-The following steps shall be taken regarding maintenance, preservation and reporting of customer account information, with reference to provisions of PML Act and Rules.
+The following steps shall be taken regarding maintenance, preservation and reporting of customer account information, with reference to provisions of Act and Rules.
 AAVAS shall,

-- (a) maintain all necessary records of transactions between the AAVAS and the customer, both domestic and international, for at least five years from the date of transaction; - (b) preserve the records pertaining to the identification of the customers and their addresses obtained while opening the account and during the course of business relationship, for at least five years after the business relationship is ended; - (c) make available the identification records and transaction data to the competent authorities upon request; - (d) introduce a system of maintaining proper record of transactions prescribed under Rule 3 of Prevention of Money Laundering (Maintenance of Records) Rules, 2005 (PML Rules, 2005); - (e) maintain all necessary information in respect of transactions prescribed under PML Rule 3 so as to permit reconstruction of individual transaction, including the following: - (i) the nature of the transactions; - (ii) the amount of the transaction and the currency in which it was denominated; - (iii) the date on which the transaction was conducted; and - (iv)the parties to the transaction. - (f) evolve a system for proper maintenance and preservation of account information in a manner that allows data to be retrieved easily and quickly whenever required or when requested by the competent authorities; - (g) maintain records of the identity and address of their customer, and records in respect of transactions referred to in Rule 3 in hard or soft format.
+- a. maintain all necessary records of transactions between the AAVAS and the customer, both domestic and international, for at least five years from the date of transaction; - b. preserve the records pertaining to the identification of the customers and their addresses obtained while opening the account and during the course of business relationship, for at least five years after the business relationship is ended; - c. make available the identification records and transaction data to the competent authorities upon request; - d. introduce a system of maintaining proper record of transactions prescribed under Rule 3 of Rules; - e. maintain all necessary information in respect of transactions prescribed under PML Rule 3 so as to permit reconstruction of individual transaction, including the following: - i. the nature of the transactions; - ii. the amount of the transaction and the currency in which it was denominated;

+- iii. the date on which the transaction was conducted; and - iv. the parties to the transaction. - f. evolve a system for proper maintenance and preservation of account information in a manner that allows data to be retrieved easily and quickly whenever required or when requested by the competent authorities; - g. maintain records of the identity and address of their customer, and records in respect of transactions referred to in Rule 3 in hard or soft format.

-Chapter VIII-Reporting Requirements to Financial Intelligence Unit - India
+13. Reporting Requirements to Financial Intelligence Unit - India

-AAVAS shall furnish to the Director, Financial Intelligence Unit-India (FIU-IND), information referred to in Rule 3 of the PML (Maintenance of Records) Rules, 2005 in terms of Rule 7 thereof.
+AAVAS shall furnish to the Director, Financial Intelligence Unit-India (FIU-IND), information referred to in Rule 3 of the Rules in terms of Rule 7 thereof.

-Explanation: In terms of Third Amendment Rules notified September 22, 2015 regarding amendment to sub rule 3 and 4 of rule 7, Director, FIU-IND shall have powers to issue guidelines to the REs for detecting transactions referred to in various clauses of sub-rule (1) of rule 3, to direct them about the form of furnishing information and to specify the procedure and the manner of furnishing information.
+Director, FIU-IND shall have powers to issue guidelines to the REs for detecting transactions referred to in various clauses of sub-rule (1) of rule 3, to direct them about the form of furnishing information and to specify the procedure and the manner of furnishing information.

 The reporting formats and comprehensive reporting format guide, prescribed/released by FIU-IND and Report Generation Utility and Report Validation Utility developed to assist reporting entities in the preparation of prescribed reports shall be taken note of.
 The editable electronic utilities to file electronic Cash Transaction Reports (CTR) / Suspicious Transaction Reports (STR) which FIU-IND has placed on its website shall be made use of by AAVAS which are yet to install/adopt suitable technological tools for extracting CTR/STR from their live transaction data.
-The Principal Officers of AAVAS, whose all branches are not fully computerized, shall have suitable arrangement to cull out the transaction details from branches which are not yet computerized and to feed the data into an electronic file with the help of the editable electronic utilities of CTR/STR as have been made available by FIU-IND on its website http://fiuindia.gov.in.
+The Principal Officers of AAVAS, whose all branches are not fully computerized, shall have suitable arrangement to cull out the transaction details from branches which are not yet computerized and to feed the data into an electronic file with the help of the editable electronic utilities of CTR/STR as have been made available by FIU-IND on its website http://fiuindia.gov.in